 Volunteer visit day is the best day of the week

-ELF@Home has been so successful that the charity is already looking to expand the service, recruiting more volunteers, and offering more to help those who are dealing with the devastating effects of blood cancer.
-In the next year, ELF wants to recruit more ELF@Home volunteers but also establish a HELP@Home service providing further support for small scale and individual practical tasks including IT help, light housework, decorating/household maintenance, dog walking/pet care and gardening.
+Elf@Home has been so successful that the charity is already looking to expand the service, recruiting more volunteers, and offering more support to those dealing with the devastating effects of blood cancer.
+Next year, we also want to establish a Help@Home service, offering further support for small-scale and individual practical tasks including help with IT, light housework, household maintenance, dog walking, pet care and gardening.

-All these things may not seem like big tasks, but what ELF has discovered in the last year is that even a small offer of help can have a huge impact of emotional wellbeing and positive outlooks for the future.
-When the road ahead is tough, having a friend that will be there to talk, cry, laugh and just be simply stand alongside can make all the difference.
+All these may not seem like large tasks, but what Elf has discovered is that even a small offer of help can have a huge impact on emotional wellbeing and positive outlook for the future.
+Having a friend to talk, cry or laugh with – and simply to stand alongside – can make all the difference.

 If you are a caring individual with a few hours a week available, we would love to hear from you.
-ELF volunteers are provided with full training for this rewarding and fulfilling role.
+Elf volunteers are given full training for this rewarding and fulfilling role.